ibarwick/config_log/README.md

     env PG_CONFIG=/path/to/pg_config make && make install

-Once config_log is compiled and installed, it needs to be added to a database in the PostgreSQL database cluster whose postgresql.conf you wish to monitor.
+Once `config_log` is compiled and installed, it needs to be added to a database in the PostgreSQL database cluster whose `postgresql.conf` you wish to monitor.
 It can only be installed in one database within the cluster.

-By default, config_log expects to be installed into the default 'postgres' database's 'public' schema.
+By default, config_log expects to be installed into the default `postgres` database's `public` schema.
 The default values can be overridden by changing the following GUC settings:

     config_log.database = 'some_other_db'